Filling in the sales form

 The next logical step in our task, using plain English, will be

 Fill and submit the sales form, which we translate to

-This is a valid keyword name:
+This is a valid function name:

 The form is composed of three text input fields and one field where one can not type in.
 Looks complicated! 🤯